P2PSP/core/doc/DBS/README.md

     the team (always in the conditions imposed by the Equation~\ref{eq:bit-rate-limit}).
 In order to guarantee this, the splitter counts the number of complains (sent by the monitor(s) peer(s)) that each peer produces.
-If
-    this number exceeds a given threshold, then the unsupportive peer will be rejected from the team (it will be removed from the list of the splitter and the lists of all peers of the team (see
+If this number exceeds a given threshold, then the unsupportive peer will be rejected from the team (it will be removed from the list of the splitter and the lists of all peers of the team (see the rule **Free-riding control in the peers**).
-    \ref{rul:free-riding-avoiding-peers})).